How does the veil serve to simultaneously empower and disempower the woman?

-The veil plays in both demonstrating and measuring the physical and psychological agency women have over their bodies.
+The veil plays a vital role in both demonstrating and measuring the physical and psychological agency women have over their bodies.

-Using Why Loiter? (written by Samira Khan, Shilpa Ranade and Shilpa Phadke) as a point of departure, comparisons can be made between the varying city scopes of Mumbra and Mumbai, India and Asmara, Eritrea and their societal, cultural, religious and familial expectations of the woman and the female voice.
-The focus on the concept of the veil transforms the global city - personal engagement through reading and experiencing the city is filtered through the skeleton of gender difference.
-Are global cities really as ‘open’ as they relay?
+Using Why Loiter? (a book written by Samira Khan, Shilpa Ranade and Shilpa Phadke), as a point of departure, comparisons can be made between the varying city scopes of Mumbai, India and Asmara, Eritrea and their societal, cultural, religious and familial expectations of the woman and the female voice.
+The focus on the concept of the veil transforms the vision of the global city – personal engagement through reading and experiencing the city is now filtered through the skeleton of gender difference and incites the question: Are global cities really as ‘open’ as they relay?
 Has the female body and mind really been ‘unveiled’ and freed from patriarchal oppression?

 ‘Loitering’ as ‘Unveiling’

-Eritrea, in particular the capital Asmara, has been largely perceived as a liberal environment in regards to gender politics.
-Yet, although space is not as obviously gendered as in India’s Mumbai and Mumbra, the changing roles of women during Eritrea’s War of Independence (1961 – 1991) and then the Eritrean-Ethiopian War (1998-2000) encouraged misogyny and a regress to stereotypical ideas of the woman belonging to interior space - to the home as a mother, carer and wife.
-The patriarchal ruling of women tightened as women fought alongside men on the front line as soldiers, rather than the more traditionally received nurse.
-During the armed struggle for independence, women comprised 25% of the fighters and played ‘a pivotal role’; today they are marginalised and ‘like all Eritreans, became victims of the dictatorial regime.’
+Eritrea’s capital Asmara has been largely perceived as a liberal environment in regards to gender politics.
+Yet, although space is not as obviously gendered as in India’s Mumbai, the changing roles of women during Eritrea’s War of Independence (1961 – 1991) and then the Eritrean-Ethiopian War (1998-2000) encouraged misogyny and a regress to stereotypical ideas of the woman belonging to interior space - to the home as a mother, carer and wife.
+The patriarchal ruling of women tightened as women fought alongside men on the front line as soldiers rather than the more traditionally received nurse.
+During the armed struggle for independence, women comprised 25% of the fighters and played ‘a pivotal role’; today they are marginalized and ‘like all Eritreans, became victims of the dictatorial regime.’